huhabla/mcp-system-monitor/README.md

 python mcp_system_monitor_server.py
 ```

-### MCP Json config
+### MCP Servers Json Config

-Modify the following JSON template to set the path to the MCP server in your MCP client:
+Modify the following JSON template to set the path to the MCP server in your MCP client for Windows:

 ```json
 {